Spoilt83/Alternova-API/readme.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: 7.
-Un profesor puede obtener las lista de materias a las que esta asignado
+A teacher can obtain the list of subjects to which he is assigned
 This endpoint makes an HTTP GET request to retrieve a list of professors from the API.
 The response will be in JSON format and will include an array of objects, each representing a professor with attributes such as id, name, code, description, credits, department, semester_number, is_active, professor, and prerequisites.

 ### Request Body